okryvyts/lifetimes-book/src/intro_to_variance.md

 ```

 Now, as we don't use `cell2`, `shortener 'cell` and `shortener 'a` regions are both only one line long, and we can safely take references
 to both `cell` and `s` at this line.
-But internally the shortener function updates the cell pointing the internal reference to
+But `shortener` updates the cell pointing the internal reference to
 the allocated on the heap string which is being dropped right before we're printing it out on the screen.
 That's a use after free
 bug and compiler is unable to prevent it because it analyzes functions independetly and can't see that the cell was updated
 inside `shortener`.
 That's why we need to disable the ability to shorten lifetimes for the `Cell` type.
 However, hardcoding
 types for which shortening rules don't apply is a bad solution.
 We have the same issue for all types with interior mutability and
-programmers may define they own interior mutable types + there may be others kind of types vulnerable to this same issue.
+programmers may define they own interiory mutable types + there may be others kind of types vulnerable to this same issue.
 To control
 whether we allowed to shorten lifetimes or not there is a mechanism called lifetime variance.